 Fish River Canyon

-The largest canyon in the southern hemisphere and second only to America’s Grand Canyon in size, it is an extensive and craggy canyon, well worth a visit.
+The largest canyon in the southern hemisphere and second only to America's Grand Canyon in size, the Fish River Canyon is an extensive and craggy canyon, well worth a visit.
 A gruelling 5-day hike through the canyon is said to be the toughest of its kind in Africa.

 Namibia's Wild Horses